Have your say on shaping the City Corporation’s priorities

 For details about all aspects of the Freedom of Information Act (including the exemptions), see the extensive published guidance on the Information Commissioner's website.
 The Information Commissioner is appointed by the Crown and is the regulator responsible for ensuring that public authorities comply with the Act.

-Freedom of information (FOI), Environmental Information Regulations (EIR) requests and Compliance
+Freedom of information (FOI), Environmental Information Regulations (EIR)

 Other information relating to FOIs is available on request, please note that the data is held from 2005.